 This is where applied theatre can spark their imaginations: facilitating a shift in the children from passive patients to active participants in the performance, and helping to normalise their hospital experience.

-The Community and Applied Drama Lab (CADLab) was founded at Newman University in Kansas in the US in 2010, with a grant from the Higher Education Funding Council for England, to develop knowledge transfer and cross-curricular theatre projects in the community.
+The Community and Applied Drama Lab (CADLab) was founded at Newman University in Birmingham in 2010, with a grant from the Higher Education Funding Council for England, to develop knowledge transfer and cross-curricular theatre projects in the community.

 CADLab is now a research hub that operates parallel to the university’s drama department, providing all drama students at Newman with the opportunity to participate in projects that explore the principles of applied theatre and learning theatre skills in real-life, working environments.